 I'm saddened that the world is in chaos and descending into greater chaos and America's in decline because of his bad policies.

-Is there any president that you're not bad about?
+Is there any president that you're not saddened about any president at all?

-I think I actually I think I think that Ronald Reagan did the best, he created 20 million new jobs, the longest period of peacetime economic growth in history.
+He created 20 million new jobs the longest period of peacetime economic growth in history.

-I think that George W. Bush did a a lot of great things to combat radical Islam.
+I think that George W Bush did a lot of great things to combat radical Islam.

 Isn't that odd to you?

-Well, first I want to say that it is um on uh inappropriate for Barack Obama to invite Black Lives Matter and these radical groups like Al Shopton and others to our white house.
+Well, first I want to say that it is um uh inappropriate for Barack Obama to invite Black Lives Matter and these radical groups like Al Shopkin and others to our White House.

-And for the last uh since the early 1990s, we've been fighting uh to do something about illegal aliens coming into our country.
+And for the last, since the early 1990s, we have been fighting to do something about illegal aliens coming into our country.

 They have devastated the black communities around the country and especially in California.